dbould/tkkma/README.md

-# Slim 3 Skeleton
+# TKKMA

+Taekwondo Kickboxing Korean Martial Arts

-This is a simple skeleton project for Slim 3 that includes Twig, Flash messages and Monolog.
+This is a slime 3 project that includes Twig, Flash messages and Monolog.

-## Create your project:

-    $ composer create-project --no-interaction --stability=dev akrabat/slim3-skeleton my-app

 ### Run it: